autopilotpattern/vault/README.md

 When run locally for testing, we don't have access to Triton CNS.
 The local-compose.yml file uses the v2 Compose API, which automatically creates a user-defined network and allows us to use Docker DNS for the service.

-### Consul encryption
+### Encrypted communications

 Consul provides a mechanism to encrypt both the gossip protocol (via symmetric encryption with a token) and the RPC protocol (via TLS certificates).
 These shared key and certificate must be present at the time we start Consul.
-This mechanism precludes us from using the ContainerPilot `preStart` to configure the encryption unless we embed the keys within the image or as environment variables.
+This precludes us from using the ContainerPilot `preStart` to configure the encryption unless we embed the keys within the image or as environment variables.
 Instead, after the cluster is launched but before we initialize Vault, we'll use `docker exec` to install all the appropriate key material, update the configuration to use it, and restart the cluster.

 ### Key Sharing